knaidu/problem-solving/heaps/closest_stars.md

 - Insert the distance into a max-heap, each time a new distance is added remove the max element from the heap.
-- The goal is after n elements are processed the largest n-k elements woould have been removed from the heap and the smalles k elements will remain in the heap
+- The goal is after n elements are processed the largest n-k elements woould have been removed from the heap and the smallest k elements will remain in the heap
 - For this problem let's assume the relative distances have been calculated and given in the array

 ## Code